henrychuangtw/Android-ChatHead/README.md

-FB-ChatHead
+Android-ChatHead
 ===========

-ChatHead like FB messenger for Android app.
+ChatHead for Android app, like FB messenger.

 <br/><br/>